anscch/ATPAD-LAIDEA-UNAM/README.md

-# ATPAD-UNAM
+# ATPAD-LAIDEA-UNAM

 ATPAD: An Accessible Tool for RUOA-UNAM Atmospheric Data Processing and Visualization

-Several regions of the world are making an effort to meet the atmospheric monitoring needs of each region to generate accurate information for the study of meteorology, climate change and air quality.
+Several regions of the world are making an effort to meet the atmospheric monitoring needs of each region to generate accurate information for the study of meteorology, climate change, and air quality.
 Monitoring networks generate a large amount of information that needs to be stored, validated, corrected, and interpreted, however, practical tools are not always available for the development of these activities without the need to resort to highly trained personnel, thus limiting the way the general population's access to atmospheric monitoring information.
 This work presents a tool for the basic processing and visualization of atmospheric monitoring data, specifically from the
 University Network of Atmospheric Observatories (RUOA) of the National Autonomous University of Mexico.
 ATPAD (Accessible Tool for Processing Atmospheric RUOA Data) is a project developed in Python that allows the manipulation and visualization of pre-processed databases in an easy and freely accessible way.

-# DIRECTORIES
+## DIRECTORIES

-# PREP_ATPAD
+## PREP_ATPAD

-# METEO_ATPAD
+## METEO_ATPAD

-# POLLUTION_ATPAD
+## POLLUTION_ATPAD

-# VIEW_ATPAD
+## VIEW_ATPAD

-# ORIGINAL DATA
+## ORIGINAL DATA

 https://ruoa.unam.mx/

+## License

+This project is licensed under the [MIT License (Non-Commercial)](./LICENSE).
+Use of this software is restricted to non-commercial purposes.
+For commercial use, don't hesitate to get in touch with andres.caschac@gmail.com.